 4 Carbs to Eat if You Want to Debloat, According to a Dietitian

 Bloating is a complaint that I constantly encounter among patients in the gastroenterology practice where I work as a dietitian, and most sufferers are on a constant quest to identify a specific food sensitivity that's underlying their problem, or a silver-bullet solution in the form of a magical de-bloating food.
+(All that said, if bloating is not uncomfortable, it could be normal and healthy, according to experts.)

 In truth, it's pretty rare to identify an individual food that's singularly responsible for one's bloating, and rarer still to find a single food remedy that erases it.
 (Rare, but not impossible.
 In the case of celiac disease, eliminating wheat and other gluten-containing foods is absolutely a miraculous de-bloating solution for most.)